tldr-pages/tldr/pages/common/mods.md

 # mods

-> AI for the command line, built for pipelines.
+> AI for the command-line, built for pipelines.
 > More information: <https://github.com/charmbracelet/mods>.

 - Ask a generic question: